pravega/pravega-benchmark/README.md

 ```

 ### 1 - Burst Mode
-In this mode, the Pravega benchmark tool pushes/pulls the messages to/from the pravega client as much as possible.
+In this mode, the Pravega benchmark tool pushes/pulls the messages to/from the Pravega client as much as possible.
-This mode is used to find the maximum and throughput that can be obtained from the pravega cluster.
+This mode is used to find the maximum and throughput that can be obtained from the Pravega cluster.
 This mode can be used for both producers and consumers.

 ```